Grammar Quiz

 • I hope they will win the match.

 • He studies hard, but I don’t think he’ll get good marks.
-(It is just my opinion)
+(It is just my opinion.)

-It may express intention or aim.
+The future simple tense may express intention or aim.

-• I will visit Ahmad next Friday and ask him what he thinks about the tour.
-(It is decided I will visit him and ask his opinion about the tour)
+I will visit Ahmad next Friday and ask him what he thinks about the tour.
+(It is decided I will visit him and ask his opinion about the tour.)

 • Will you do this? (please do this.)